-Standard TCP/IP port is a standard port of Windows XP to enable Peer-to-Peer printing in a network environment.
+The Standard TCP/IP port is standard to Windows XP, enabling Peer-to-Peer printing in a network environment.

 For more information about Standard TCP/IP port settings, see Windows XP Help.

 ☐ If a device model selection dialog box appears during the procedure to add the standard TCP/IP port, select "RICOH Network Printer C Model".